-One of my favorite examples of a brilliant female “accidental designer” is Florence Nightingale, the 19th century British nurse who modernised health care.
-To her wealthy family’s horror, she volunteered as an army nurse during the Crimean War, and soon realized that more patients were dying from infections caught in filthy military hospitals than from battle wounds.
+One of my favorite examples of a brilliant female “accidental designer” is Florence Nightingale, the 19th-century British nurse who modernized health care.
+To her wealthy family’s horror, she volunteered as an army nurse during the Crimean War and soon realized that more patients were dying from infections caught in filthy military hospitals than from battle wounds.
 Nightingale campaigned to ensure that lighter, cleaner, airier clinics were built to replace them.
-Back in Britain, after the war, she campaigned for new hospitals there too, and applied the same principles to the design of the wards.
+Back in Britain, after the war, she campaigned for new hospitals there too and applied the same principles to the design of the wards.
 The Nightingale Ward, as it was called, has defined hospital design ever since.
 Nightingale was also a pioneer of information design.
 During her health care campaigns, she devised ingenious ways of presenting statistics in pie charts and other graphic devices to explain complex information clearly and to make her case as persuasively as possible.

 Alice Rawsthorn writes about design in the International New York Times, which syndicates her columns worldwide.
 She is also a columnist for Frieze magazine and the author of the critically acclaimed book Hello World: Where Design Meets Life, which explores design’s impact on our lives: past, present, and future.
 Based in London, Alice is chair of trustees of Chisenhale Gallery and the contemporary dance group Michael Clark Company, as well as a trustee of the Whitechapel Gallery.
 She was awarded an OBE in 2014 for services to design and the arts.